rudy880719/apache_solr-Backdrop-Port/README.txt

 Prerequisite: Java 5 or higher (a.k.a.
 1.5.x).
 PHP 5.2.4 or higher.

-Install the Apache Solr Drupal module as you would any Drupal module.
-Note that the Drupal 7.x-1.x branch does not require the SolrPhpClient to be installed.
+Install the Apache Solr Backdrop module as you would any Backdrop module.
+Note that the Backdrop branch does not require the SolrPhpClient to be installed.
 All necessary code is now included with this module.

 Before enabling the module, you must have a working Solr server, or be